Blog

 Digestive System

 The digestive system is involved in the excretion of waste products in the form of defecation.
-Digestive waste, better known as feces, comprises of excess hormones, minerals, dietary metabolites, undigested food, microbial waste and other by-products the body does not need.
+Feces consist primarily of water, undigested food (especially fiber), intestinal bacteria, sloughed epithelial cells, unabsorbed minerals, and microbial metabolites, representing substances the body cannot or does not need to retain.

-Through the process of digestion, water and nutrients are absorbed from digesting food that moves through the digestive tract.
-The tract is broken down into the stomach, the colon, the small intestine, the large intestine and the rectum.
+Through the process of digestion, water and nutrients are absorbed from the food that moves through the digestive tract.
+The digestive tract is composed of the stomach, small intestine, large intestine (including the colon), and rectum.
 Contractions along the muscles of the digestive tract are responsible for the movement of food and waste, known as peristalsis.

 Respiratory System